ahmedelmahd/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 a function that returns the nth node of the linked list

 a function that returns the sum of all the data (n) of a linked list.

+a function that inserts a new node at a given position.